engincetin/debid/content/pages/index.md

 sections:
   - type: hero_section
     title: Mint your own NFTs
+    subtitle: >-
-    subtitle: Debid is the KYC Compliant .
+      Debid is the KYC Compliant independent subnet where you can validate NFTs and empower them with additional digital, physical and experiential features
     actions: []
     image: images/main-frame2x.png
     image_alt: Hero section placeholder image